 A Moulded Eye Mask

-"I never liked wearing an eye mask until I found this one, which is moulded so it doesn't touch your eyelashes and doesn't leave marks after a nap!"
-Flinner notes.
+"I never liked wearing an eye mask until I found this one, which is molded so it doesn't touch your eyelashes and doesn't leave marks after a nap," Flinner notes.

 A Soft Duffel Bag

 "My trips are usually tightly scheduled, so I try to only travel with carry-on luggage.
 And if I'm late to board, I don't want to run the risk of having my carry-on bag get checked," she says.
 "Even if the overhead bins are full, I've always been able to keep my duffle in the cabin with me.
 They're more squish-able than roller cases, and having my bag 'within sight' always makes for a less stressful trip."